 Zack sees room for growth at ASU.
 He believes that faculty should emphasize lesson planning earlier on, force students to study state standards as early as possible, and pay more attention to the practicalities of teaching in their courses - applying theory into real classroom situations.
 "Students should be getting ready sooner to design curriculum," he argues.
 Nevertheless, he credits both RCOE and the History Education Program for working together to provide new courses that provide relevant insight to 9-12 social studies instruction, offering many opportunities for professional development, and infusing courses with challenging assignments and projects with practical classroom applications.

-Zack hopes that his classroom will provide a fruitful and challenging environment for his high school students.
+Zack hopes that history classrooms can provide a fruitful and challenging environment for high school students.
 "I realize that [students'] views on world events may not necessarily change.
 However, if I, as a teacher, can get students to think more critically and understand the historical context of what's going on in the world, then I am succeeding as a teacher."
 The possibility of inspiring such a growth mindset in young learners, Zack argues, is why history education matters.